Pac-Man 40th Anniversary: New

-Re-released
+Re-releases

-In addition to the new games that were released for the anniversary, Bandai Namco re-released many of their older titles on modern consoles, mainly under the Namco Museum series.
+In addition to the new games released for the anniversary, Bandai Namco re-released many of their older titles on modern consoles, mainly under the Namco Museum series.
 The first was the Namco Museum Collection which released on the 40th anniversary exclusively for the Evercade.
 Uniquely, the compilation added the console versions of the titles, instead of the original arcade versions.
-The other collection to be released was the Namco Museum Archives known as the Namcot Collection in Japan, which released on June 18, 2020 for the Nintendo Switch, PlayStation 4, Xbox One and PC.
+The other collection to be released was the Namco Museum Archives known as the Namcot Collection in Japan, which released on June 18, 2020, for the Nintendo Switch, PlayStation 4, Xbox One and PC.
 The collection was split into two volumes that contained games found on the Nintendo Entertainment System and Famicom, as well as a homebrew version of Gaplus and an 8-bit demake of Pac-Man Championship Edition (2007).

 The final re-release for the anniversary was for Pac-Man Championship Edition 2.
 Through a press release, the game was said to have become completely free to download for PS4, Xbox One and PC users.
 The offer lasted from April 24 - May 10, 2020.
-However, no of the same plans were made for the Nintendo Switch version of the game, however the game was put on sale.
+However, none of the same plans were made for the Nintendo Switch version of the game, however the game was put on sale.

 Machines

 One of the first items released in 2020 as a part of the anniversary was the Pac-Man Tamagotchi, which was revealed in November 2019 and released on March 15 2020.
-What makes the Tamagotchi unique besides the yellow or black exterior is the appearance of Pac-man elements in it, such as different minigames and animation inspired by the arcade game.
+What makes the Tamagotchi unique besides the yellow or black exterior is the appearance of Pac-Man elements in it, such as different minigames and animation inspired by the arcade game.

 Multiple different companies created arcade cabinets to celebrate the anniversary.
 The first were miniature quarter inch versions of Pac-Man and Ms. Pac-Man in July made by Numskull.
 The two were released as "Collector Editions" so only 10,000 units were made.
 Another company was Arcade1UP, who only release one arcade cabinet.
 In July, they released a special edition cabinet that could play the original version along with Pac-Man Plus, Super Pac-Man, Pac & Pal, Pac-Land and Pac-Mania alongside Galaga.
 Micro Arcade converted Pac-Man into one of their mini arcade series consoles.
 Finally, Super Impulse released two different versions of Pac-man under their "Tiny Arcade" line-up, one as a tabletop and the other as a cabinet.
 The final miniature arcade machines released for the anniversary were released by My Arcade which released in the summer.
 The cabinet features a gold stick and buttons.